jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (2) An infringement notice may be served—
-  (a) by delivering it personally to the person who appears to have committed the infringement offence; or (b) by sending it by post addressed to him or her at his or her last known place of residence or business; or (c) where the person is a holder of a maritime document or marine protection document, by serving it by post on that person at his or her last address for service provided under section 35 or section 269.
+  (a) by delivering it personally to the person who appears to have committed the infringement offence; or (b) by sending it by post addressed to him or her at his or her last known place of residence or business; or (c) by sending it by electronic means to that person at their electronic address; or (d) if the person being served with the notice is a holder of a maritime document or marine protection document,—
+    (i) by serving it by post on that person at their last address for service provided under section 35 or 269; or (ii) by sending it by electronic means to that person at their last electronic address for service provided under section 35 or 269.
-(3) An infringement notice sent to a person by post under paragraph (b) or paragraph (c) of subsection (2) shall be deemed to have been served on the person when it would have been delivered in the ordinary course of post.
+(3) An infringement notice is treated as served on a person under subsection (2),— (a) if sent by post under subsection (2)﻿(b) or (d)﻿(i), when it would have been delivered in the ordinary course of post; or
+  (b) if sent by electronic means under subsection (2)﻿(c) or (d)﻿(ii), when the electronic communication containing the notice first enters an information system that is outside the control of the person who issued the notice under subsection (1).
 (4) Every infringement notice shall be in the prescribed form and shall contain the following particulars:
   (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence:
   (b) the amount of the infringement fee for that offence:
-  (c) the address at which the infringement fee may be paid:
+  (c) how the infringement fee may be paid:
   (d) the time within which the infringement fee shall be paid:
   (e) a summary of the provisions of section 21(10) of the Summary Proceedings Act 1957:
   (f) a statement of the right of the person served with the notice to request a hearing: